 After the verdict, Philadelphia’s United States Attorney Zane Memeger said, “Cases like this involve the type of fraud and abuse that this office and the Department of Justice fights every day.
 The guilty verdict here bolsters our resolve to investigate and prosecute fraudsters who believe they can steal the public’s hard-earned tax dollars and government funds with impunity.”

 The case against Kolodesh was investigated by the FBI and U.S. Department of Health and Human Services.

 Medicare fraud costs taxpayers billions of dollars every year.
 Most cases come to light through the efforts of whistleblowers.
 Often in the healthcare field, the whistleblowers are concerned physicians, nurses and billing clerks who are tired of watching criminals steal while patients with real needs go without care.
 The case against Kolodesh is especially troubling in that he put dozens of patients on the street after apparently becoming worried about another audit.

 Under the federal false claims act, whistleblowers who have original source information about a fraud involving a federally funded program are eligible to receive a percentage of whatever the government collects from those committing the fraud.
 The usual award is 20%.

 If you want to become a whistleblower and think you qualify, give us a call.
 Our team of whistleblower attorneys help ordinary citizens become heroes and collect the maximum award for their efforts.

 Want more information?
-Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+Visit our Hospice Medicare fraud page.
+Have specific questions or ready to find out if you qualify for a reward?
+Contact attorney Brian Mahany at or by telephone at (direct).
 All inquiries are protected by the attorney client privilege.